Startbook/startbook.github.io/project-brief/README.md

 ## Project Overview

-**Startbook** is a comprehensive entrepreneurial ecosystem platform that connects founders, mentors, investors, coaches, and other stakeholders across 25+ events and programs.
+**Startbook** is a comprehensive entrepreneurial ecosystem platform that connects founders, mentors, investors, coaches, and other stakeholders across 25+ events and programmes.
 We're seeking an experienced software engineer to lead a complete platform rebuild using modern, scalable architecture from the ground up.

 ## Current Platform (Legacy System)